HappyFaceGoettingen/HappyFace-MadMask/README.md

 --------------------------
 ## MadFoxd
-A service capturing browser views (browser canvases) via Firefox using MadFox addon program.
+A service capturing browser views (browser canvases) via Firefox using the MadFox addon.
 This service is extendable to download JSON and WSDL web services as files.

 ### Components
-* madfoxd/madfox - Main program of madfox
+* madfox-addon/ - MadFox Firefox Addon and its source
 * firefox_profiles/ - Default firefox profile which was already configured with MadFox addon
-* madfox-addon/ - MadFox Firefox Addon and its source
 * daemon/ - Script and configurations for daemon and CRON
+* lib - Main program and library for madfox CLI

 ### Default Firefox configuration with Madfox Addon